How to budget

 Practical information to help you budget.

-Calculate how much money you have coming in.
-To do this, collect your:
+Calculate how much money you have coming in, by using any of these:

 - pay slips

 Work out how much you’re spending.
-To do this, collect your:
+To do this, look at any of these:

 - credit card statements